avabs/avabs.github.io/Module 2/core_azure_services.md

     - Single Server
         - Vertical scaling based model
     - Hyperscale
-        - This model option horizontaly sclaes queries across mutliple machine by using sharding
+        - This model option horizontally scales queries across multiple machine by using sharding

 - Azure SQL Managed Instance
     - PaaS
     - Automated provisioning
     - A configurable backup retention period
-    - SAerver collation is possible
+    - Server collation is possible

 - Migration
-    - Azure database mihgraiton service
+    - Azure database migration service
-    - Big data is continuosly increasing data which will not make sense if looked diretly since it is huige in size, will require gathering insights from the same
+    - Big data is continuously increasing data which will not make sense if looked directly since it is huge, will require gathering insights from the same

 - Azure Synapse Analytics
     - Data warehousing + big data analytics